Reflective Decoding: Beyond Unidirectional Generation with Off-the-Shelf Language Models: Appendix

-Renormalizing and decomposing by token position, this gives a natural distribution to sample from:
+This restates equation~\ref{eqn:app_PoE_score} factorizing LM probability by tokens.
+Renormalizing and decomposing by token position gives a natural distribution to sample from:

-Simply, we are normalizing at each point over tokens in the vocabulary $V$, making this a proper token-wise distribution to sample from.
-Note that we are sampling right-to-left, so from index $n$ down, to match convention.
-This is the sampling function referred to as \rlRD in the body of the paper, and state in equation \ref{eqn:rd_theory}.
-We use this to sample candidate generations that encourage adherence to the semantic scoring function.
-Note, in practice we refer to contexts by index $i$ ($c_i$) and the associated weight as $w_i$.
+normalizing token-wise over the vocabulary $V$ to a proper distribution (sampling right-to-left, index $n$ down, to match convention).
+This is referred to as \rlRD in the body of the paper, and stated in equation \ref{eqn:rd_theory}.
+This samples candidate generations that encourage adherence to the contextual scoring function.

-Finally, we learn the weights, following the convex combination constraint (weights are nonnegative, summing to 1), to match one fundamental aspect of the scoring function.
-That is, $s_{src}$ should receive the highest score (or similarly, should have the lowest contextual difference with itself).
-So essentially, we learn weights that maximize the score/probability of $s_{src}$, using a gradient-based learning algorithm to achieve this.
-This assures that the entire algorithm can proceed using only the two language models and input, as the signal for learning comes only from the self-generated context and input.
+Finally, we learn the weights (a proper distribution): $s_{src}$ should receive the highest score (or similarly, should have the lowest contextual difference with itself, as it is likely in its own contexts).